makrai/notes/tomasev13-hub-co-occurr.md

     neighbor occurrences and co-occurrences in high-dimensional data
   * Hidden nodes are used to aggregate all pairwise occurrence dependencies
   * the Augmented Naive Hubness Bayesian k-nearest Neighbor (ANHBNN)
-    * a novel kNN classification method for intrinsically high-dimensional
+    * a novel kNN classification method for intrinsically high-dimensional data
-  * Neighbor co-occurrence information forms an important part of the model and
+  * Neighbor co-occurrence information forms an important part of the model
   * analysis reveals the influence of hubness on the shape of the co-occurrence distribution
-* tested in object recognition from images in class-imbalanced data and the
+* tested in object recognition from images in class-imbalanced data
 * results show clear benefits when compared to the other hubness-aware kNN

 # Introduction